Wales-Ceredigion Flag

 Up to 80 inches wide with a distinctive forked tail, not that you'd know that if you didn't already, this is the best that could be done today.

-Once the KFC[1]'s all out of takeaway...
+Once the Kite Feeding Centre is all out of takeaway...
 'And like that, poof.
 They're gone.'

 The site is managed by Natural Resources Wales, a Welsh Assembly funded organisation that replaced the Forestry Commission.
 Whatever the politics, they've laid on some trails so take yourself up for a fine view west looking back towards the coast.